Introduction

 Back

-It hit me like a thunderbolt, fortunate and unfortunate, all at once.
+It hits me like a thunderbolt, fortunate and unfortunate, all at once.